-At Stott and May Professional Search Ltd (”We”) are committed to and hugely passionate about protecting and respecting your privacy.
+At Stott and May (”We”) are committed to and hugely passionate about protecting and respecting your privacy.
 Whether you deal with us as a candidate, client or partner we will always make sure we do the right thing by you and that includes doing the right thing by your data.

 Our Group means our subsidiaries, our ultimate holding company and its subsidiaries, our associated companies as defined in section 1159 of the UK Companies Act 2006 (our Group).

 This notice sets out the basis on which any personal data we collect from you, or that you provide to us, will be processed by us.

 The EU GDPR, UK GDPR and Data Protection Act 2018 (DPA) are regulations aiming to harmonise data protection legislation across UK and EU member states, enhancing privacy rights for individuals and providing a strict framework within which commercial organisations can legally operate.
 We welcome this piece of legislation as it is all about understanding you and putting you first, which is what we do every single day.

 - candidates who register with us for roles that we are managing for other employers and for roles at Stott & May, or through our website, job boards, social media sites or other sources;